Russell G. Cleary: Background

-Russell G. Cleary was born in Chippewa Falls, Wisconsin; however, he was orphaned at a young age.
-Following his parents' deaths, he went to live with his aunt and grandmother in La Crosse, Wisconsin.
-While in La Crosse, Cleary attended Franklin Elementary School, and Logan Junior and Senior High Schools.
-While at Logan High School, Cleary was editor of the school's yearbook and a leader on the debate team.
-Following his high school graduation, Cleary attended the University of La Crosse three year pre-law program and was accepted to the University of Wisconsin Law School in 1954, graduating in 1957.
-Cleary had the intention of moving to Reedsburg, Wisconsin to begin a law practice, but he and his wife returned to La Crosse, and he began working in real estate law.
+Cleary was born in Chippewa Falls, Wisconsin.
+Both his parents died when he was young, and he went to live with his aunt and grandmother in La Crosse.
+While there he attended Franklin Elementary School, and Logan Junior and Senior High Schools.
+While at Logan he was editor of the school's yearbook and a leader on its debate team.
+Following graduation he attended the University of La Crosse three year pre-law program, and was accepted to the University of Wisconsin Law School in 1954, graduating in 1957.
+Cleary had intended to move to Reedsburg, Wisconsin, to begin a law practice, but he and his wife, the daughter of a top executive at the G. Heileman Brewery in La Crosse, returned to their home town and he began working in real estate law.